I'm a member

 Other applications of low-intensity ultrasound treatment are investigational, including, but not limited to, treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, arthrodesis or failed arthrodesis.

-A fracture is most commonly defined as “fresh” for 7 days after the fracture occurs.
+There is no standard definition for a “fresh” fracture.
+A fracture is most commonly defined as fresh for 7 days after the fracture occurs, but there is variability.
+For example, one study defined fresh as less than 5 days after fracture, while another defined fresh as up to 10 days after fracture.
 Most freshly closed fractures heal without complications with the use of standard fracture care, i.e., closed reduction and cast immobilization.

 There is not a consensus for the definition of nonunions.
 One proposed definition is failure of progression of fracture-healing for at least 3 consecutive months (and at least 6 months following the fracture) accompanied by clinical symptoms of delayed/nonunion (pain, difficulty weight bearing).